ncatlab/nlab-content/pages/8/9/6/0/698/content.md

 #Remarks#

-* Every model 2-category has a "homotopy (weak) 2-category" which can be constructed by formally making the weak equivalences into categorical equivalences.
+* Every model 2-category has a [[homotopy 2-cateory|homotopy (weak) 2-category]] which can be constructed by formally making the weak equivalences into categorical equivalences.
 It can alternately be described using fibrant and cofibrant replacements, just like the ordinary homotopy category of a model category.

 * In a strict model 2-category with a _natural_ model structure, the notions of 2-categorical [[strict 2-limit|pseudo-limit]] and (one canonical construction of) [[model category|model theoretic]] [[homotopy limit]]s coincide.
 For a general model 2-category, homotopy limits can be construed as representatives of [[2-limit]]s in its homotopy 2-category.